keelancook/md/StackEdit/Keelan's Papers/IND9400 Paper.md.md

 > The Kingdom was the community of righteousness about to be established upon earth.
 It was not an idealized target never fully to be attained in this life but rather a real, living, and fully functioning community that would be realized through the social application of Christ's teachings.
 According to Social Christians, the historical completion of the Christianizing of communities was imminent.
 It was the expression of God's mission to humanity, the fulfillment of the Incarnation.'^[Phillips, A Kingdom on Earth, 1.]

 For Maurice, the social perfection of the kingdom was an attainable goal, and one that could be accomplished though socially attainable means.
 Maurice refutes the concept of the kingdom as a new work.
 Speaking against the idea of the kingdom as a new age, Maurice writes,
->The wretched notion of a private selfish Heaven, where compensation shall be made for troubles incurred, and prizes given for duties performed in this lower sphere - this unnatural notion, clothing itself in the language of Scripture and of other days of the Church, but severing that language from the idea with which it was always impregnated, and connecting it with our low, grovelling, mercantile habits of feeling, had infused itself into our popular teachings and our theological books.
+>The wretched notion of a private selfish Heaven, where compensation shall be made for troubles incurred, and prizes given for duties performed in this lower sphere - this unnatural notion... had infused itself into our popular teachings and our theological books.^[Maurice, Frederick Denison. _The Kingdom of Christ: Or, Hints Respecting the Principles, Constitution, and Ordinances of the Catholic Church_.
-`Paragraph:
-Quotes from Maurice demonstrating the above paragraph.I probably need to grab some original source quotes from Maurice's book.
-If I need to, I can find page numbers in Phillips to do so.`

-^[Maurice, Frederick Denison. _The Kingdom of Christ: Or, Hints Respecting the Principles, Constitution, and Ordinances of the Catholic Church_.
 2nd ed.
 Vol. 2.
-London: Gilbert & Rivington Printers, 1842.]
+London: Gilbert & Rivington Printers, 1842., 443]

+He continues,